-The Mandalorian season 3 releases in February 2023
+The Mandalorian Season 3 releases in February 2023

 — The Mandalorian (@themandalorian) May 26, 2022

-During Disney’s Star Wars Celebration, The Mandalorian executive producer Jon Favreau announced that Mando will make his way to Mandalore, the home planet of the Mandalorians, in season 3.
+During Disney’s Star Wars Celebration, The Mandalorian executive producer Jon Favreau announced that Mando will make his way to Mandalore, the home planet of the Mandalorians, in Season 3.

 As a fan of Baby Yoda, I’m just looking forward to seeing the adorable creature eat more things.
+Along with confirming The Mandalorian Season 3’s release date, Disney also offered a peek at Andor and revealed an original series called Star Wars: Skeleton Crew.

 Image credit: Disney